 How LastPass works: LastPass allows you to store multiple complex passwords for websites with one point of access, so you have only one password to remember.

-LastPass is a freemium site, which means it offers both a basic free version as well as a premium version ($3/mo) and version for families ($4/mo) with more functionality.
+LastPass is a freemium site, which means it offers both a basic free version as well as a premium version ($3/month) and a version for families ($4/month) with more features.

 Here are some of the features that come with each version of LastPass:

 |Works on 1 device||Multi-device password sharing||Multi-device password sharing|

 |1 user||1 user||Up to 6 premium licenses|

 |Save and auto-fill passwords||Save and auto-fill passwords||Save and auto-fill passwords|